websockets/ws/doc/ws.md

     depending on the `protocolVersion`.
   - `maxPayload` {Number} The maximum allowed message size in bytes.
   - Any other option allowed in [http.request()][] or [https.request()][].
+    Options given do not have any effect if parsed from the URL given with the `address` parameter.

 `perMessageDeflate` default value is `true`.
 When using an object, parameters are the same of the server.
 The only difference is the direction of requests.